mdb/mdb.github.io/source/blog/2010-11-01-surround-for-vim.html.markdown

 date: 2010/11/01
 tags: vim, notes
 thumbnail: blocks_thumb.png
+teaser: My notes on using Vim's surround plugin.
 ---

 Surround is a useful Vim plugin when hand-editing HTML or XML.
 The plugin can be downloaded via Github or the Vim website and installed by copying the /plugin/surround.vim file to your ~/.vim/plugin/ directory.
 A few of its basic commands are as follows.
 Note that each command is entered from within the text to be surrounded: